qtxs/head-md-future-of-drawing/process/field-research/interview-01.md

 I think like 2/3 times when I'm at school but a lot more when I'm home

+Depends on what u deam useless, maybe 2-4 times a day

 ## 4. How often are you faced to random events in daily life? (ex. bird shat on your head)

 Not so much, once a day is already a lot